-More of Graham’s writing can be accessed at MEDIUM.
+More of Graham’s writing can be accessed at MEDIUM and APHELION.

 Orlo Affat was dreading his return to the Palace in Tashkam.
 The Emperor would be waiting for him at the Gates, together with representatives of the Imperial Council, the Emperor’s Family, and the Par Garu, a highly secretive wing of the Tashkam Parliament.